AncientAbysswalker/Aria/README.md

 * MERGE: Request save destination and save merged file there
 * CLEAR: Reset list of PDFs to merge

 The box encompassing the right portion of the screen is where all the PDFs currently slotted for merge are listed.
+This box has functionality so that PDF files dragged onto from the file explorer it will be added to the list the same as if using the ADD button.

 ![Window Preview](https://raw.githubusercontent.com/AncientAbysswalker/Aria/master/md/preview.png)
 ![Merge Save Confirmation](https://raw.githubusercontent.com/AncientAbysswalker/Aria/master/md/saved.png)